Niece Waidhofer Shows Off Her Curvy Hips In Sheer Lingerie

 Niece Waidhofer went into full bombshell mode for her latest Instagram upload on Tuesday morning.
 The busty brunette slayed as she served up a sultry look for her a steamy selfie.

-In the racy pic, Niece looked hotter than ever as she opted for a sheer lingerie set.
+In the racy pic, Niece rocked a sheer lingerie set.
 The white bra featured straps that crossed over her chest and wrapped around her neck as they accentuated her toned arms and shoulders.
 The garment also featured a low-cut neckline that exposed her massive cleavage.

 The matching panties included daring cutouts and multiple straps that wrapped snugly around her petite waist.
-The undies were cut high over her curvy hips and flaunted her muscular thighs in the process.
+The undies were cut high over her curvy hips as she flaunted her muscular thighs in the process.
 Her taut tummy and impressive abs were also on full display in the snap.

 Niece stood in her bathroom for the photo.
-She had one leg crossed in front of the other, and her back slightly arched.
+She had one leg crossed in front of the other and her back slightly arched.
 She allowed one arm to hang at her side, while her opposite hand held her phone up to snap the selfie.
-She tilted her head downward and looked away from lens as she wore a steamy expression on her face.
+She tilted her head down and looked away from the lens as she wore a steamy expression on her face.

 In the background, a shower stall and rugs could be seen.
-A lit candle was also placed on the counter.
-In the caption, Niece told her fans that she wore pasties under her bra so that Instagram wouldn’t ban her account.
+A lit candle was also on the counter.

 Her long, dark hair was parted to the side.
 The locks were styled in sleek strands that she pinned back on the sides, and allowed to fall over her shoulders.